kubernetes-sigs/scheduler-plugins/kep/42-podgroup-coscheduling/README.md

 If the gap to reach the quorum of a PodGroup is greater than 10%, we reject the whole PodGroup.
 Note that this plugin should be configured as the last one among PostFilter plugins.

+We'll set the corresponding `queuedPodGroup` status to `queueingFailed`.

 #### Permit

 1. When the number of waiting pods in a PodGroup is less than `minMember` (defined in the PodGroup), the status `Wait` is returned.
 They will be added to cache with TLL (equal to ScheduleTimeoutSeconds).
-2. When the number is equal or greater than `minMember`, send a signal to permit the waiting pods.
+2. When the number is equal or greater than `minMember`, send a signal to permit the waiting pods, we'll set the corresponding `queuedPodGroup` status to `queueingSucceed` the same time.

 We can define `MaxScheduleTime` for a PodGroup.
 If any pod times out, the whole group would be rejected.